 You can create your focus plan in the MyAnalytics dashboard or in the Outlook add-in:

-In the header of the Focus page of your personal dashboard, select Get started.
+In the header of the Focus page of your personal dashboard, select Book time now.

 You can also use the Outlook add-in to enroll in the focus plan.
 To do so, select the Create your focus plan.